FASHION

 ARTISAN COLLECTIVE is a Kenya-based designer duo that creates one-of-a-kind garments using materials sourced from Africa and the Himalayas.

-They have 3 distinct lines under the umbrella - nomadic artisan, Hayan Collection, and My Little Samurai.
+They have 3 distinct lines: nomadic artisan, Hayan Collection, and My Little Samurai.
 Their garments are worn by both Kenyan and International celebrities like Blinky Bill, Stephen Marley, Flea from Red Hot Chili Peppers, Anderson .Paak, and many more.

 Recently they showcased their collection at Vancouver Fashion Week and made a huge success.